Determinants of Socio-Ecological Inequity

 Medical Anthropologist | Scientific Illustrator

 Kate uses mixed ethnographic methods to unravel the intricate relationship between humanity and the natural world.
 Her work illuminates the ecological, social, and health-related drivers of human-environment interactions in sub-Saharan Africa.
 Specifically, how people turn to wild plants and animals in times of duress due to climate-change-induced resource scarcity.
 Her career includes a decade of leadership in field research teams, study abroad programs, and community engagement projects.
-Drawing on this wealth of expertise, she leads the Amani Foundation in northern Tanzania, which benefits the community she’s called home since she was a teenager.
+Drawing on this wealth of expertise, she leads the Amani Foundation in the US and co-leads Amani Initiatives in northern Tanzania, which benefits the community she’s called home since she was a teenager.
 She believes in decolonialist approaches to participatory research and community engagement as the only pathway to actionable, data-driven solutions.
-Kate is a Research Assistant Professor at Stony Brook University and a Presidential Postdoctoral Fellow at Penn State University with Dr. Sagan Friant.
+Kate is a Research Assistant Professor at Stony Brook University and an Assistant Research Professor at Penn State University, collaborating with Dr. Sagan Friant.

 Beyond this, Kate is a published natural illustrator & cartoonist.
 As a Wilderness EMT, she loves hiking, trail running, and any excuse to sleep outside under the stars (with a mosquito net).